Truck Accident FAQ

 Our firm knows how to investigate trucking companies after an accident to determine if there was any negligence.
 We seek access to safety and personnel records that can tell us if they have met their responsibilities.
 If we find evidence that they have not, we can build a strong case to hold them accountable and help you recover financial compensation.

-The statute of limitations in Indiana for taking legal action after a truck accident is two years from the date of the accident.
+The statute of limitations in Indiana for taking legal action is two years from the date of the accident.
 This sounds like a long time.
 But the longer you wait to file a claim, the more difficult it can be to recover financial compensation.
-We recommend talking to a truck accident attorney as soon as possible after your accident.
+We recommend talking to an attorney as soon as possible.

 It also takes time to build a strong case for financial compensation.
 Settlement negotiations also often take a long time.
 And if your case goes to court, it could take months for your case to be resolved.
 If you've been hurt in a truck accident, talk to an experienced attorney as soon as possible.
 We offer a free consultation and can go over all your options.

-Soon after a truck accident, often within 24 hours, trucking companies will send investigators to the scene to look for evidence.
+Soon after the collision, often within 24 hours, trucking companies will send investigators to the scene to look for evidence.
 But they aren't looking for this evidence so they can share it with you.
 They are protecting themselves.
 They know if we have that evidence, it can help us establish negligence.

 All drivers are legally required to keep hours of service (HOS) logs which keep track of how much times they have spent on the road.
 Federal regulations strictly limit the amount of time drivers can spend behind the wheel, to limit the risk of fatigued driving.
 Mandatory breaks are also required.
 These logs - which may be in paper form or electronic - can tell us if regulations are being followed.